Khortytsia: History

 In 1775, the Sich was destroyed by the Russian general Tekhely on the order of Catherine II, resulting in the displacement of Zaporozhian Cossacks, many of whom eventually settled on the Kuban river in the Caucasus area.
 These Cossacks became known as Kuban cossacks.
 A part of the Zaporozhian Cossacks escaped to beyond the Danube to become vassals of the Ottoman Sultan.
 They dwelt at the mouth of the Danube river.

 In 1830, many of these Cossacks moved and established a new sich on the Azov sea shore (between Mariupol and Berdiansk).
-The last Koshevoy Ataman (leader) of Zaporozhian Sich, Petro Kalnyshevsky, was imprisoned at Solovetsky Island Monastery at the age of 85.
-After 25 years in prison he was released and died almost blind at the monastery at the age of 113 years.
+The last Koshevoy Ataman (leader) of Zaporozhian Sich, Petro Kalnyshevsky, was imprisoned at Solovetsky Island Monastery aged 85.
+After 25 years in prison he was released and died almost blind at the monastery, aged 113.

 In 1789, Mennonites from the Baltic port city of Gdańsk (Danzig) were invited by the tsar to form settlements on the vast steppes of the Russian Empire.
 One of these settlements was located on the island of Khortytsia.
 They farmed on the rich island soil.
 Some of their profitable business was trade in lumber from the Khortytsia groves and woods.
 In 1916 the Mennonite colonists sold Khortytsia Island to the Alexandrovsk city council (see Chortitza Colony).

 In 1965, Khortytsia Island was "proclaimed a historical and cultural reserve".
 The Dnieper Rapids state historical and cultural reserve was established in 1974; this included both Khortytsia Island, adjacent islands and rocks, and part of the right bank of the Dnieper.
 The total area of the reserve is 2,359.34 ha.
 The reserve was given national status in 1993.